 Most ant control products on store shelves consist of dangerous poisons and harmful chemicals; not the sort of things you want in your home.
 The good news is there are natural, environmentally sound ways to get rid of ants and keep them away from your house.

 First things first, why are ants attracted to your home?
-Knowing why they are there will help you find a solution.
+Knowing why they are there will help you find a solution to get them out.
 Here are a few reasons they may be coming in.

 - Food – These pests need very little food around to be interested.
 Something as small as a few crumbs on the floor will get a worker ant excited.